marclepl/renting-knowledge-app/README.md

 Finally, the last important file worth mentioning is the GemFile which contains all the gems that had to be installed to make the app work.
 Most of them were generated automatically when we created the Ruby on Rails app, while others had to be added manually, as we were adding functionalities to the app (e.g. the devise gem, the cloudinary gem, the pg search gem...).
 This file is then saved into the code when we run "bunde install" in the terminal.

 # 6. How to run the app? <a name="running"></a>
-**(disclaimer1: This is a MOBILE app, thus when accessing the website, please re-size your screen to 375x667 – the size of Iphones 6/7/8/9 to profit from the best design experience.
-You can do that on Firefox or Chrome by right-clicking, clicking on inspect, and changing the dimensions there)**
+**Disclaimer 1: This is a MOBILE app, thus when accessing the website, please re-size your screen to 375x667 – the size of Iphones 6/7/8/9 to profit from the best design experience.
+You can do that on Firefox or Chrome by right-clicking, clicking on inspect, and changing the dimensions there**

-**(disclaimer2: We have included a log-in system so that only logged in users can access the details of a certain book.
+**Disclaimer 2: We have included a log-in system so that only logged in users can access the details of a certain book.
 Thus, please create an account / log-in before you start using the app to ensure that you will be able to use all functionalities!
-Otherwise, an error called "Undefined method books for nil" will appear)
+Otherwise, an error called "Undefined method books for nil" will appear**

-## EXTERNAL
+## External
 This mobile app is hosted on the cloud platform Heroku and can easily be accessed and used following this link:

-## RUNNING CODE ON OWN COMPUTER
+## Running app locally on computer
-**(disclaimer: Ruby on Rails needs to be installed on your computer.
-If it's not, follow the first steps of this tutorial: https://www.sitepoint.com/building-your-first-rails-application-models/)**
+**Disclaimer: Ruby on Rails needs to be installed on your computer.
+If it's not, follow the first steps of this tutorial: https://www.sitepoint.com/building-your-first-rails-application-models/**
 1. The ZIP file of this code can be downloaded from our GitHub page above
 2. From the terminal on your computer, move into the right folder where the ZIP file is by changing directories using the cd command
 3. Once the right file is selected, run "rake db:create:all" and "rake db:migrate" to create and migrate the database on your computer